Orcus virus removal guide

 How to avoid installation of malware?

 Irrelevant emails should be ignored, especially if they are received from unknown, suspicious addresses, or contain web links or attached files.
 Software should be downloaded using official websites and direct links (not the other tools mentioned above).
 Software updates should be made using official tools or implemented functions that are provided by official software developers.
 Paid software should not be activated using third party tools, since this is a cyber crime.
 Furthermore, cyber criminals often employ them to proliferate computer infections.
 It is also important to have a reputable anti-spyware or anti-virus suite installed and keep it enabled at all times.
 Without these programs, computers become vulnerable to computer infections.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Spam campaign (email) used to distribute Orcus RAT: